santhoshr2710/edu_magic/README.md

     Azure App Service is a managed platform in Microsoft Azure for hosting web apps, APIs, and mobile backends.
 It simplifies deployment, scaling, and management, allowing developers to focus on coding without
     worrying about infrastructure.
+# Virtual Network (VNet):
+    Azure Virtual Network allows you to create private, isolated networks within the Azure cloud.
+It helps in securely connecting Azure resources and provides network customization
+ # Azure Monitor:
+    Azure Monitor provides comprehensive monitoring and analytics for your applications and infrastructure.
+It helps in collecting, analyzing, and acting on telemetry data from your applications and services

   # AI Service